 It is recommended that students, spouses, and/or parents use the IRS Data Retrieval Tool, which can make the application process easier, faster, and more accurate, facilitating earlier notification of awards.

-Additional information about the FAFSA is available here.
+Click for additional information about FAFSA.

 Verification and File Review